tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 chmod 700 <username>/
 ```

-Assuming you configured Git already on the HPC-Cluster, clone your Git repository to `/scratch/<username>`:
+Assuming you have already configured Git on the HPC cluster, clone your Git repository to `/scratch/<username>`:

 ```sh
 cd <username>